nickibeaks/btc-scrna-training/material/docs/batch-correction.md

 !!! warning

     Please note that because we are using a reduced dataset (cell subsampling), the LISI plots might not reflect the actual expectations.

+### 3. Exercise: Selecting your favorite batch correction model

+!!! note "Question"

+    How does the batch correction method influence subsequent results?
+Furthermore, does a change in cell proportion affect the quality metrics?

 ## Reference